San Antonio de Areco has been increasingly popular as a destination for experiencing authentic Argentine country life.

-But you can’t talk about San Antonio de Areco and life in the Argentine countryside without talking about gauchos!
+You can’t talk about San Antonio de Areco and life in the Argentine countryside without talking about gauchos!
 In 2015, it was declared a historic national interest of Argentina and the Argentine gaucho culture.

-Gauchos are Argentine cowboys or horsemen who in the past used to live in the Argentine lowlands.
+Gauchos are Argentine cowboys or horsemen who lived in the Argentine lowlands in the past.
 The gauchos would rise their cattle and horses and sell them in the villages around the area or bring them to Buenos Aires.

 San Antonio de Areco is, especially, famous because creates the scene for the book, Don Segundo Sombra, by the Argentine writer Ricardo Güiraldes.
 Don Segundo Sombra is said to be what bought the gaucho culture into Argentine popular culture.

 Today, gauchos are a strong folk symbol in Argentine culture – I would say even stronger than tango!

 If you want to experience the gaucho culture without traveling all the way to San Antonio de Areco, remember to visit the traditional gaucho market in Buenos Aires, Feria de Mataderos!

 What to do in San Antonio de Areco?